 Did you know that blue-green algae kills dogs?

-Last week, Facebook was going crazy with articles about dogs dying after spending the day swimming in local ponds and lakes.
-Each story raised alarms because I had never heard of this problem and we have three ponds and a creek on our property and two dogs who love to swim and three more who walk tummy deep in the water, drinking it up like it's a summer refreshment.
+Occasionally, social media goes nuts with articles about dogs dying after spending the day swimming in local ponds and lakes.
+Each story raised alarms because I had never heard of this problem.
+We have two ponds and a creek on our property, and dogs who love to swim and walk tummy-deep in the water, drinking it like a summer refreshment.

 Are our dogs in danger?